openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/export.rst

 2. ``otx export`` returns an ``.onnx``, ``openvino.xml(.bin)`` and ``.zip`` exportable code with demo depending on the export type passed to CLI or API.

-You can export model in OpenVINO format and FP32 using the command below.
-Specify path to trained PyTorch model using ``--checkpoint`` parameter:
+You can export the model in OpenVINO format and FP32 using the command below.
+Specify the path to the trained PyTorch model using ``--checkpoint`` parameter:

 .. code-block:: shell